Last updated January 2021 - estimated reading time: 5 minutes

 - Google hands-free app enables consumers to say, "I'll pay with Google" to complete a transaction.

-- While Amazon Go is set to enable customers to go in-store, pick up items, and walk out – with their purchases automatically charged to their Amazon account.
+- While AI-powered technology allows customers to pay-as-they-go without queuing at the check-out.
+One example is Amazon Go enabling customers to go in-store, pick up items, and walk out – with their purchases automatically charged to their Amazon account.

 #2.
 Biometric authentication